 Blot and Rinse

-As with any stain, it is important to treat the stain as soon as possible to remove the dye from the fabric.
-Blot away as much of the moisture as possible with a white paper towel.
-With a washable garment or table linens, hold the fabric under a faucet with a running stream of cold water.
-Flush the stained area from the wrong side of the stain so that the dye is forced away from the surface of the fabric.
+Blot away as much moisture as possible with a white paper towel, then hold the fabric under a faucet with a running stream of cold water.
+Flush the stained area from the back side of the stain so that the dye is forced out of the surface of the fabric.

 Treat the Dye Stain

 Sponge the stain with a bit of plain rubbing alcohol or non-sudsing household ammonia and rinse well.
 If the stain is gone, wash as recommended on the care label.

-If some dye stain remains, treat the stained area with a solvent-based stain remover spray or gel, like Zout or Shout.
+If dye stains remain, treat the stained area with a solvent-based stain remover spray or gel, like Zout or Shout.
 If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil are highly-rated brands) to treat the stain.
 These detergents contain enough enzymes to break down the stain.
-Less expensive brands may not work as well.

-Work the stain remover into the fabric with your fingers and allow the stain remover to work on the fabric for at least fifteen minutes before washing the garment or table linen as usual.
+Work the stain remover into the fabric with your fingers and allow the stain remover to sit on the fabric for at least fifteen minutes before washing the garment as usual.

 Steps to Remove Kool-Aid Stains From Carpet